-- 1. Violating the rights to privacy of students and employees of the District. - 2.
-Using profanity, obscenity, or other language, which may be offensive to another user. - 3.
-Reposting personal communications without the author's prior consent. - 4.
-Copying commercial software in violation of copyright law. - 5.
-Using the network for financial gain or for any commercial or illegal activity. - 6.
+Violating the rights to privacy of students and employees of the District.

+- 1. Using profanity, obscenity, or other language, which may be offensive to another user. - 2.
+Reposting personal communications without the author's prior consent. - 3.
+Copying commercial software in violation of copyright law. - 4.
+Using the network for financial gain or for any commercial or illegal activity. - 5.
 Users must avoid spreading computer viruses.
-Deliberate attempts to degrade or disrupt system performance will be viewed as criminal activity under applicable state and federal law. - 7.
-Downloading, storing, or printing files or messages that are profane, obscene, or that use language that offends or tends to degrade others. - 8.
+Deliberate attempts to degrade or disrupt system performance will be viewed as criminal activity under applicable state and federal law. - 6.
+Downloading, storing, or printing files or messages that are profane, obscene, or that use language that offends or tends to degrade others. - 7.
 Sharing or giving your network account password to others, or using someone else's password.
-This could lead to severe consequences. - 9.
-Altering any computer configuration that will damage the programs or equipment in any way so as to create problems for future use. - 10.
-Using web-mail or web-based e-mail systems (e.g. Hotmail, Mail.com, Rocketmail, Yahoo, etc.). - 11.
-Instant messenger programs (e.g. ICQ, Yahoo Pager, MSN Instant Messenger, AOL Instant Messenger, etc.). - 12.
-Using programs like but not limited to Napster, Launch, or Morpheous to download MP3 or other music/video files.
+This could lead to severe consequences. - 8.
+Altering any computer configuration that will damage the programs or equipment in any way so as to create problems for future use. - 9.
+Using web-mail or web-based e-mail systems (e.g. Hotmail, Mail.com, Rocketmail, Yahoo, etc.). - 10.
+Using unauthorized programs to download files. - 11.
+Utilization of technology, including social media or other platforms, that interferes with job responsibilities.